Neurodiversity Training and Consulting

 Are you a teen or young adult who is interested in comedy, theater, voice acting, or podcasting?
 Let's get creative!

 Welcome to AND Action!
 I'm Liz McDonough, and for the last 17 years, I have helped hundreds of neurodivergent children, teens and young adults find their voices through drama, comedy improv, music and theatre.
-As a drama therapist and MFT, working in schools, I have collaborated with educators to make learning joyful, meaningful and accessible to all neurotypes.
+As a drama therapist and MFT, working in schools, I have collaborated with educators to make learning joyful, meaningful and accessible to all neurotypes by focusing on social-emotional growth.
 The beauty of having a differently wired brain is that you have something unique to offer and something extraordinary to express.
 My own neuro-differences have informed my creativity as a performer and clinician.
-I founded AND Action! because the creativity that fuels the arts can be used to make learning accessible in the classroom, allow a child to express their feelings through song, give a teen an opportunity to make meaning of their world through story-telling and can elevate the voices of neurodivergent performers and speakers.
-Sharing this approach with schools, organizations, and the wider community sets the stage for neurodivergent people to shine in performance, school and everyday life.LEARN MORE
+I founded AND Action! because the same creativity that fuels the arts can bring a history lesson to life, allow a child to express their feelings through song, and enable a teen to make meaning of their world through story-telling.
+Sharing this drama-based cutting-edge approach with schools, organizations, and the wider community sets the stage for neurodivergent people to shine in performance, school and everyday life.LEARN MORE

 See What Others are Saying